thomasvuong/Wan2GP/README.md

 - The long awaited **Vace for Wan 2.2** is at last here or maybe not: it has been released by the *Fun Team* of *Alibaba* and it is not official.
 You can play with the vanilla version (**Vace Fun**) or with the one accelerated with Loras (**Vace Fan Cocktail**)

-- **First Frame / Last Frame for Vace** : Vace model are so powerful that they could do *First frame / Last frame* since day one using the *Injected Frames* feature.
+- **First Frame / Last Frame for Vace** : Vace models are so powerful that they could do *First frame / Last frame* since day one using the *Injected Frames* feature.
 However this required to compute by hand the locations of each end frame since this feature expects frames positions.
 I made it easier to compute these locations by using the "L" alias :

 For a video Gen from scratch *"1 L L L"* means the 4 Injected Frames will be injected like this: frame no 1 at the first position, the next frame at the end of the first window, then the following frame at the end of the next window, and so on ....
-If you *Continue a Video* , you just need *"L L L"* since the the first frame is the last frame of the *Source Video*.
+If you *Continue a Video* , you just need *"L L L"* since the first frame is the last frame of the *Source Video*.
 In any case remember that numeral frames positions (like "1") are aligned by default to the beginning of the source window, so low values such as 1 will be considered in the past unless you change this behaviour in *Sliding Window Tab/ Control Video, Injected Frames aligment*.

-- **Qwen Inpainting** exist now in two versions: the original version of the previous release and a Lora based version.
+- **Qwen Edit Inpainting** exists now in two versions: the original version of the previous release and a Lora based version.
 Each version has its pros and cons.
 For instance the Lora version supports also **Outpainting** !
 However it tends to change slightly the original image even outside the outpainted area.

 - **Better Lipsync with all the Audio to Video models**: you probably noticed that *Multitalk*, *InfiniteTalk* or *Hunyuan Avatar* had so so lipsync when the audio provided contained some background music.
 The problem should be solved now thanks to an automated background music removal all done by IA.
 Don't worry you will still hear the music as it is added back in the generated Video.